NeoMeirer/neomeirer.github.io/about.md

 permalink: /
 ---

 Hi I'm Neo.

-I am an average teenager (17) and will tell you completely random things from my life.
-This is an attempt to convey my worldview, have fun on my kinda weird website...
+I'm 17 and unapologetically myself.
+On this kinda weird website, I'll share random stories from my life and give you a glimpse into my worldview.
+Have fun exploring!